preeve9534/pdjr-skplugin-devantech/README.md

 Each device definition has the following properties.

-The _id_ property value supplies string containing a list of space-separated identifiers for each of the deviceis to which the definition applies.
+The required __id__ property value supplies string containing a list of space-separated identifiers, one for each of the devices to which the definition applies.
 Typically these identifiers should be the device manufacturer's model number.
 A value is required and there is no default.

 The __size__ property value specifies the number of relay channels